patchstack/wpcli-patchstack/README.md

 # WPCLI Patchstack Integration
 Identify WordPress core, plugin and theme vulnerabilities with WP CLI.
+CONTRIBUTE TO THE WEB SECURITY Become a member of patchstack Red Team(https://patchstack.com/red-team/)

 ### Features